Best Companies That Buy Houses for Cash (2026)

 How fast can I close when I sell my house for cash?

-Do I pay closing costs when selling to a company that buys houses?
+Do I pay closing costs when selling to a cash buyer?

 What if I change my mind after getting a cash offer?